-While features - such as enhancing spatial sound volume from one side of the body over the other, foveated rendering that highlights sharp contrasts for visually-impaired users, to enabling those confined to a wheelchair to walk around a virtual boardroom table - all potentially enhance accessibility, the heavy emphasis on motion controls, use of your body to control the experience, and sometimes requiring the user to be in a certain position (e.g. standing) all pose potential accessibility challenges which should be acknowledged and addressed where appropriate.
+While features - such as enhancing spatial sound volume from one side of the body over the other, foveated rendering that highlights sharp contrasts for visually-impaired users, and enabling those confined to a wheelchair to walk around a virtual boardroom table - all potentially enhance accessibility, the heavy emphasis on motion controls, use of your body to control the experience, and sometimes requiring the user to be in a certain position (e.g., standing) all pose potential accessibility challenges that should be acknowledged and addressed where appropriate.
 Research is being done in both software and hardware (for example, Microsoft’s SeeingVR, Canetroller and Project Tokyo) to find ways to address accessibility in XR, and more advances in this area are to be expected in the near future.
 Products from innovative companies such as UltraLeap promise to provide mid-air haptic interactions that could morph into a new language tool.

-Introducing XR Collaboration into the process of remote communication accepts and welcomes everyone into the space, and through supportive XR Collaboration tools, everyone is empowered, bridging remote collaboration regardless of accessibility limitations.
+Introducing XR collaboration into the process of remote communication accepts and welcomes everyone into the space, and through supportive XR collaboration tools, everyone is empowered, bridging remote collaboration regardless of accessibility limitations.

-Further information on this topic can be found here: “Accessibility, Disabilities, and Virtual Reality Solutions”.
+Further information on this topic can be found here: “Accessibility, Disabilities, and Virtual Reality Solutions.”

 Planning for Accessibility Needs

 Accessible products and services are those that can be used by anyone, including those with disabilities.
 Devoting time and effort to making XR hardware, platforms, and content accessible not only ensures that everyone is able to participate in these collaborative experiences, but can also lead to innovations that advance enjoyment and engagement for everyone.
 For instance, designing features that help people with permanent hearing loss participate in XR collaborations will also be useful to people with ear infections, or those working from noisy spaces.